-Winter-flowering plants are less abundant than those that bloom in the summer, but they offer a lot.
-Exquisite colour and form are often complemented by amazing scent – an evolutionary race to attract the sparse pollinators at this time of year.
+Winter flowering plants are less abundant than those that bloom in the summer, but they offer a lot.
+Exquisite colour and form are often complemented by amazing scent, an evolutionary race to attract the sparse pollinators at this time of year.

-For a smaller space, or to clip into a low hedge, Sarcococca confusa, or Christmas box, is a fine choice.
-The glossy evergreen foliage stays mid-green all year round and the stems are graced by masses of tiny white fragrant flowers in December.
+For a smaller space or to clip into a low hedge Sarcococca confusa, or ‘Christmas box’ is a fine choice.
+The glossy evergreen foliage stays mid green all year round and the stems are graced by masses of tiny white fragrant flowers in December.
 Plant near a path to get the benefit of the glorious scent.

 For stem colour it is hard to beat the dogwoods.
-Varieties of Cornus alba, C. sericea and C. sanguinea have bright winter stems in shades from yellow, lime-green, orange and red to purple-black.
+Varieties of Cornus alba, sericea and sanguinea have bright winter stems in shades from yellow, lime-green, orange and red to purple-black.
 Plant in groups of three or five for massed stem effect and cut back to 6 to 12 inches from the ground each spring to ensure the brightest stem colour the following winter.

 Creating Striking Winter Plant Contrasts

-In the world-famous Winter Garden at the Sir Harold Hillier Gardens in Romsey, one of the most striking plant pairings is the bone-white stems of Rubus cockburnianus, or white-stemmed bramble, arching over massed plantings of Ophiopogon planiscapus ‘Nigrescens’.
+In the world famous Winter Garden at the Sir Harold Hillier Gardens in Romsey, one of the most striking plant pairings is the bone white stems of Rubus cockburnianus, or white stemmed bramble, arching over massed plantings of Ophiopogon planiscapus ‘Nigrescens’.

 If you prefer more colour in your garden, pair the orange stems of Cornus sanguinea ‘Midwinter Fire’ with low evergreens such as Euonymus fortunei varieties or evergreen ferns.
 Summer grasses such as molinia, panicum and pennisetum often hold their seed heads long into the winter and contrast well with evergreen plants such as Viburnum tinus in bud and flower at this time of year.

-Plants For Winter and Year-Round Interest
+Plants For Winter and All Year Round Interest